Following Strike Action

 All information will be treated as strictly confidential.
 It will be seen only by the SUCU administrator and the SUCU Committee members responsible for agreeing payments.

-This section contains information on how to donate to the central UCU fighting fund, and the local Sheffield UCU hardship fund.
+This section contains information on how to donate to the central UCU fighting fund, the local Salary Sharing Scheme, and the local Sheffield UCU hardship fund.
 If you know any organisations or individuals who might be in a position to donate to either or both, please do let them know this information.

 We want members to be financially supported so they are able to take part in industrial action without impediment, and a strong fighting fund is crucial to our action.